mattvenn/msg_responder/README.md

 # msg_responder

-Twilio based SMS responder service that at the moment just looks up words in a dictionary.
+Twilio based SMS responder service that at the moment has these commands:

+* w word - looks up a word on wordnik.com and replies with the definition
+* p delay - gives a callback in delay seconds

 # Requirements